PointCloudLibrary/PointCloudLibrary.github.io/gsoc-2020/gpu.md

 Related PRs: [[4166]](https://github.com/PointCloudLibrary/pcl/pull/4166)

 CMake options were added to allow users to select:
--	Type of index (signed / unsigned – signed by default);
+-	Signedness of index (signed / unsigned – signed by default);
--	Sign of index (8 / 16 / 32 / 64 – 32 by default);
+-	Size of index (8 / 16 / 32 / 64 – 32 by default);
 at compile-time, from PCL 1.12 onwards.

 ### Adding a CI job for testing 64bit unsigned index type